ministryofjustice/cica-gov-uk-data-capture-service/README.md

 Once it is built and running, navigate to http://localhost:3100/docs to use the API Swagger UI.

+## Container scanning
+A trivy.openvex.json file has been to ignore CVE-2023-45853 during trivy container scanning.. see the [WIKI](https://github.com/CriminalInjuriesCompensationAuthority/q-dev-utilities/wiki/Trivy-scanning-and-vulnerability-management) for more information.

 ## Contributors
 Thanks to the following people who have contributed to this project:
 * [@armoj](https://github.com/armoj)